The Alamo & Missions

 The Alamo in Popular Culture

 The cry “Remember the Alamo!” was heard in Texas within days of the fall of the Alamo, as the Texian army gathered strength and went on to victory over General Santa Anna at San Jacinto on April 21, 1836.
-In the mid 1950s, King of the Wild Frontier, helped cement the Alamo defender’s place in popular culture.
+In the mid 1950's, the movie King of the Wild Frontier helped cement the Alamo defender’s place in popular culture.
 In 1960, the story of the Alamo became bigger than life when John Wayne starred as Davy Crockett in a movie about the battle.